Editing audio on Ubuntu 24.04 is a now easier than ever with the right software, whether you’re a podcaster, musician, producer or sound engineer.

 4. Mixxx

-Mixxx is a free DJ tool with advanced mixing features, ideal for live sessions or polished recordings on Ubuntu.
+Mixxx is a free DJ tool with advanced mixing features, now enhanced with AI-assisted BPM detection and smart auto-mix features for seamless live sessions.

 sudo apt install mixxx